javaidm/layer_lab_somatic_sv/README.md

 - Individual scripts wrapped inside `nextflow processes` to carry out the actual tasks such as the *alighnemnt* or *marking duplicate reads*, or running a *structural variant caller*

 ## How to run the pipeline
 For a run on your machine (or any other infrastructure such as an HPC, or AWS), you need to add corrresponding configuration under the `conf`.
 The *configuration* defines a *profile* in Nextflow lingo and needs to be passed at the commandline when running the pipeline.
 See the `Makefile` in the top level directory for an example run.
+At the command prompt (while running thorugh Nextflow), you will need to pass a *samples.tsv* (tab delimited) carrying atleast three columns.
+The first column specifying the *sample name*, and the next two specifying the paths to the *first* and the *second reads*.